-- The student resides with parents, a guardian or other adult relative.
+- Reside with a parent, guardian, or other adult relative;

-- The student is twenty-one years of age by the first class day.
+- Are 21 years of age by the first class day;

-- The student has a medical exemption signed by his/her physician.
+- Have a medical exemption signed by a doctor; or

 Cardinal Village Community

-On campus housing at Lamar University consists of 5 similarly constructed Halls.
+On campus housing at Lamar University consists of 40 similarly constructed buildings.
 Together, these modern facilities house over 2,500 students.
-Recreational amenities include a swimming pool, basketball court, sand volleyball court, theater/meeting room, fitness center, and computer lab.
-The furnished units have microwaves and mini refrigerators, individual telephone lines, cable TV connections and university-connected data lines.
+Recreational amenities include a swimming pool, basketball court, sand volleyball court, theater/meeting room, study lofts, and learning resource center.
+The furnished units have microwaves, mini refrigerators, cable TV connections and high-speed internet service.

-Cardinal Village offers Theme Housing, enabling students the option to to live in an area reserved for specific majors and programs, such as Engineering, Business, Honors Program, American Sign Language, and Greek Life.
+Cardinal Village offers Themed Housing, enabling students the option to live in an area reserved for specific majors and programs, such as Engineering, Business, Honors Program, American Sign Language, and Greek Life.
 Additionally, newly implemented Living-Learning Communities such as First Time in Any College (FITIAC), Cardinal Leads, and Sustainability provide the added support and engagement among students with similar passions.

-The Lamar University student resident community accommodates students in double occupancy suites with private bedrooms.
-Services and programs intended to enhance the quality of life and to ensure the security and safety of the residents are a major priority of the university.
-The Cardinal Village staff includes a full time Hall Director and a number of Community Assistants for each phase.
+The Lamar University student resident community accommodates students in double occupancy suites with private bedrooms and shared bathrooms.
+Services and programs intended to enhance the overall housing experience and the safety of our residents are an utmost priority of the university.
+The Cardinal Village staff includes a full time Residence Director and a number of Community Leaders for each residence hall.

 The Lamar University Police Department is an integral part of providing a safe and secure community for our on-campus residents.
-Full time officers are assigned regular shifts for each phase of university housing.
-In addition, security cameras, strategically located across campus as well as the Cardinal Village complex and adjacent parking lots, are monitored by the University Police Department 24 hours a day.
-The Cardinal Student Patrol, a newly formed group of student assistants, is assigned to university housing as well as other areas of the campus.
+Full time officers are assigned regular shifts for each residence hall.
+In addition, security cameras, strategically located across campus as well as throughout the Cardinal Village community which includes the adjacent parking lots, walkways, and entrance gates, are monitored by the University Police Department.
+For added safety, security officers are also stationed at the entrance of each residence hall to verify proper identification of each entering patron.